 Each person with ASD is different, but research shows that some or all of the following techniques may be useful strategies to put in place to help your loved one get a much-needed good night’s sleep.

 Helping your child relax and prepare for sleep each night is so important; this time before bed needs to be a vital part of your daily routine.

 The following suggestions may help assist a child, especially one with ASD, in knowing that it is time for bed.

-Doing this helps your mind and body recognize the bed and your bedroom as a place for rest; it’s also another great cue to signal that it is time for bed.
+Doing this helps your mind and body acknowledge the bed and your bedroom as a place for rest; it’s also another great cue to signal that it is time for bed.

 Sound machines generate soothing white noise and mask unwanted sounds to create a sense of calm and relaxation.
 The white noise or sound machine being switched on also aids as another instant “sleep cue.”

 Develop a regular sleep routine and try not to alter this when and where possible.
-Brushing teeth at last half an hour before bed, then some quiet time in bed perhaps with reading a book out loud, then turn off all the lights, switch on your white noise machine and humidifier, gently massage or run your fingers on your child’s back, arm or head.
+Brushing teeth at least half an hour before bed, then some quiet time in bed perhaps by reading a book out loud, then turn off all the lights, switch on your white noise machine and humidifier, gently massage or run your fingers on your child’s back, arm or head.

 White Noise and ASD in the Daytime

-The Dohm, considered the best sleep sound machine worldwide, is still one of our best sellers!
+In conclusion, the Hushh considered the best sleep sound machine worldwide, is still one of our bestsellers!
 If you want a hand to work out which is the best white noise machine for you, please give one of our friendly team a call on 1300 556 366, and we’ll only be too happy to help.